opencultureagency/Open-Learning-Guide/text/Content.md

 **UX -** User Experience ... refers to practical, experiential, and meaningful aspects of human–computer interaction.
 A 'good' UX indicates a technology that works well and is useful for the people it is intended to serve.

-**Wiki -** - a website or database develobed collaboratively by a community of users, allowing any user to add, edit, revise and delete content.
+**Wiki -** a website or database developed collaboratively by a comunity of users, allowing any user to add, edit, revise and delete content.

 **Wikipedia -** Collaborative global open encyclopaedia and knowledge resource.